What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-MLC is an inherited brain disorder that causes progressive neurological complications.
-Affected individuals are born with enlarged heads (megalencephaly) and abnormalities in the brain’s white matter (myelin, which insulates and protects nerve fibers).
-They may have mild developmental delays early in life but over time, the white matter wastes away causing increased muscle spasticity, difficulty coordinating movements, and mild to moderate intellectual disability.
+Megalencephalic leukoencephalopathy with subcortical cysts type 1 is an inherited brain disorder that causes progressive neurological complications.
+Affected individuals are born with an enlarged brain (megalencephaly) and abnormalities in the brain’s white matter (myelin, which insulates and protects nerve fibers).
+Additionally, they may develop cysts in the brain that can grow in size and number.
+They may have mild developmental delays early in life, but over time the white matter wastes away causing increased muscle spasticity, difficulty coordinating movements, and mild to moderate intellectual disability.
 Some affected individuals also experience seizures, poor muscle tone, and difficulties talking and swallowing.
-Treatment is supportive and most individuals with MLC live well into adulthood, though they may lose their ability to walk independently.

 Talk to a Genetic Counselor